joelybahh/code-buddy/README.md

 ## Installation

-You can install CodeBuddy globally using npm:
+CodeBuddy can be installed globally using npm, Or you can view it on the npm registry [here](https://www.npmjs.com/package/@joelybahh/code-buddy).

 ```
-npm install -g .
+npm install -g @joelybahh/code-buddy
 ```

 Or using yarn:

 ```
-yarn global add .
+yarn global add @joelybahh/code-buddy
 ```

 ## Configuration